 same throughout the life of the bond.

-I Bond Rate Forumula to Determine the Composite Rate
+I Bond Rate Formula to Determine the Composite Rate

 Composite Rate =